 Sociology majors who have maintained a minimum overall GPA of 3.3 and a GPA of 3.6 in the major and have demonstrated the potential for success in the graduate program are welcome to apply to the program.

 Qualified students are encouraged to apply during the Fall semester of their Junior year.

 How to apply

 Qualified students wishing to apply must first make an appointment with the Director of Undergraduate Programs, Professor Daniel Faber before filling out the application.
-Once you complete this meeting , you will receive an Internal Admission Application for Combined Degree Programs.
-You submit this form with the items below to the Graduate School of Arts and Sciences Admissions Office, 128 Meserve Hall.
+Once you complete this meeting, you will receive an Internal Admission Application for Combined Degree Programs.
+You submit this form with the items below to the College of Social Sciences and Humanities Graduate School Admissions Office, 180 Renaissance Park.
 (Note: The GRE Examination is not required.
 Students should NOT apply online via Apply Yourself Portal.)

 • Personal Statement

 • Two Letters of Recommendation